vwkd/kit/documentation/docs/01-routing.md

 ### Endpoints

-An endpoint is a private API that is only available to your pages.
+An endpoint is an API that runs only during SSR on the server.
+It can be accessed from a page using the [`load`](#loading) function and the custom `fetch` wrapper.
 Endpoints are the place to do things like access databases or APIs that require private credentials or return data that lives on a machine in your production network.

-An endpoint doesn't exist as a resource at the URL on the WWW.
-Its responses are precomputed during SSR along with the pages themselves.
-The runtime on the client then emulates the responses to your pages as if they were resources that actually existed at a URL.
+An endpoint doesn't exist as a resource at a URL on the network.
+During SSR its response is saved into the generated page.
+The runtime on the client then emulates the response to the page as if the resource actually existed at the URL.
+For more details, see [`load`](#loading) function.

-You can think of an endpoint as a page with a `load` function that gets SSR but never ends up on the client.

-What actually happens during SSR is the SvelteKit compiler calls the endpoint function for every `fetch` call in a page and stores the results in the generated page that will be served to the client.
-After hydration on the client, the client-side runtime intercepts `fetch` requests of the pages to the endpoint and returns the precomputed results.
-There is no actual HTTP call going on.

-??? can fetch only in `load` or also in normal `script`?

 Endpoints return JSON by default, though may also return data in other formats.